Jaguar Preserve Hiking

 Included: Licensed tour guide; registered and insured vehicle; park entrance fee

-Don't forget to bring: Sunscreen, bug repellant, sunglasses, long-sleeved shirt, hat, camera, hiking boots and binoculars
+Don't forget to bring: Sunscreen, bug repellant, sunglasses, a long-sleeved shirt, hat, camera, hiking boots and binoculars.